Ordisoftware/Hebrew-Calendar/README.md

 - Add keyboard shortcuts notice in windows settings menu.
 - Add option to set the Calculator application path.
 - Add option to set the Hebrew Letters application path.
-- Add option for date diff calculator form to set right date to today when opened.
+- Add option for date difference calculator form to set right date to today when opened.
 - Fix some preferences controls to be disabled when related options are disabled.
 - Fix use no colors option.
 - Fix print dialog does not have the focus when opened.
 - Fix french help.
 - Improve UI.
-- Update web links with Quran arabic lecture link.
+- Update web links with Quran Arabic lecture link.

 #### 2020.09.29 - Version 5.5